holochain/holochain-proto/docker/README.md

 This is a list of use-cases for Docker in the context of Holochain.
 Once you have found the Docker image for your needs, scroll down to the relevant image section below.

 ### Multi-Node Tests
-Docker enables easy creation of virtual nodes, which makes it good for testing how multiple nodes interact.
+Docker enables easy creation of virtual machines, which makes it good for testing how multiple holochain nodes interact.

 See [the Holochain skeleton repository](https://github.com/metacurrency/holoSkel) for working examples of this.

 ### Development
 Docker can also be used for doing development inside of containers.
-This can be helpful for developers who are unable to run Holochain on their system.
+This can be helpful for developers who are unable to (or don't want to) run Holochain directly on their system.

 For this use-case, one of the [hc-dev-tools](#hc-dev-tools) images should be built and run interactively.